hardboydu/notebook/FreeBSD/mbuf-manpage-notes.md

 Partition an `mbuf chain` in two pieces, returning the tail: all but the first `len` bytes.
 In case of failure, it returns `NULL` and attempts to restore the `mbuf chain` to its original state.

 * **`m_apply(mbuf, off, len, f, arg)`**<br>
 Apply a function to an `mbuf chain`, at offset `off`, for length `len` bytes.
-Typically used to avoid calls to `m_pullup()` which would otherwise be unnecessary or undesirable. `arg` is a convenience argument which is passed to the callback function `f`.<br>
+Typically used to avoid calls to `m_pullup()` which would otherwise be unnecessary or undesirable. `arg` is a convenience argument which is passed to the callback function `f`.<br><br>
-Each time `f()` is called, it will be passed `arg`, a pointer to the data in the current `mbuf`, and the length `len` of the data in this `mbuf` to which the function should be applied.<br>
+Each time `f()` is called, it will be passed `arg`, a pointer to the data in the current `mbuf`, and the length `len` of the data in this `mbuf` to which the function should be applied.<br><br>
 The function should return zero to indicate success; otherwise, if an error is indicated, then `m_apply()` will return the error and stop iterating through the `mbuf chain`.

 * **`m_getptr(mbuf, loc, off)`**<br>
 Return a pointer to the `mbuf` containing the data located at `loc` bytes from the beginning of the `mbuf chain`.
 The corresponding offset into the `mbuf` will be stored in `*off`.

 * **`m_defrag(m0, how)`**<br>
 Defragment an `mbuf chain`, returning the shortest possible chain of `mbufs` and `clusters`.
 If allocation fails and this can not be completed, `NULL` will be returned and the original chain will be unchanged.
-Upon success, the original chain will be freed and the new chain will be returned. how should be either `M_WAITOK` or `M_NOWAIT`, depending on the caller’s preference.<br>
+Upon success, the original chain will be freed and the new chain will be returned. how should be either `M_WAITOK` or `M_NOWAIT`, depending on the caller’s preference.<br><br>
 This function is especially useful in network drivers, where certain long `mbuf chains` must be shortened before being added to `TX descriptor` lists.

 * **`m_collapse(m0, how, maxfrags)`**<br>
 Defragment an `mbuf chain`, returning a chain of at most maxfrags `mbufs` and `clusters`.
 If allocation fails or the chain cannot be collapsed as requested, `NULL` will be returned, with the original chain possibly modified.
 As with `m_defrag()`, how should be one of `M_WAITOK` or `M_NOWAIT`.

 * **`m_unshare(m0, how)`**<br>
 Create a version of the specified `mbuf chain` whose contents can be safely modified without affecting other users.
 If allocation fails and this operation can not be completed, `NULL` will be returned.
 The original `mbuf chain` is always reclaimed and the reference count of any shared `mbuf clusters` is decremented. how should be either `M_WAITOK` or `M_NOWAIT`, depending on the caller’s preference.
-As a side-effect of this process the returned `mbuf chain` may be compacted. <br>
+As a side-effect of this process the returned `mbuf chain` may be compacted. <br><br>
 This function is especially useful in the transmit path of network code, when data must be encrypted or otherwise altered prior to transmission.